taichi-dev/taichi/README.md

 pip install taichi
 ```

-> *We also provide a nightly package.
+*We also provide a nightly package.
 Note that nighly packages may crash because they are not fully tested.
-We cannot guarantee their validity, and you are at your own risk trying out our latest, untest features. *
+We cannot guarantee their validity, and you are at your own risk trying out our latest, untested features.*

 ```bash
 pip install -i https://test.pypi.org/simple/ taichi-nightly